 However, an aspiring Ethereum smart contract auditor must take note of the overlapping challenges with Capture the Ether and Ethernaut CTFs.
 On the other hand, the vulnerabilities presented in these challenges are generally related to the older versions of Solidity.
 However, you can also try the more complex and harder CTFs, such as Paradigm’s CTF, to increase your chances of landing a smart contract auditor job.

 Want to learn about Ethereum Technology?
-Enroll now in The Complete Ethereum Technology course.
+Enroll now in Ethereum Technology Course.

 Practical Experience with Smart Contracts